-Mullagh General Development Objectives

-Promote the development of Mullagh to fulfil its role as a designated Medium Town.
+Mullagh General Development Objectives It is a development objective of Cavan County Council to: MG 01 Promote the development of Mullagh to fulfil its role as a designated Medium Town.
 MG 02 Support investment in community, social, retail and economic opportunities to fulfil its role as a Medium Town and to complement the town's population.
 MG 03 Encourage and foster the creation of attractive, mixed use, sustainable communities that include a suitable mix of housing types and tenures with supporting facilities, amenities and services that meet the needs of the entire community and accord with the principles of universal design and Age Friendly standards.
 MG 04 Support the expansion of a range of services and facilities available to residents and the wider rural hinterland.
 MG 05 Engage with the community and relevant stakeholders to promote and support the regeneration of Mullagh through identification of significant regeneration projects, along with associated funding streams including Rural Regeneration and Development Fund.
 MG 06 Provide for the creation of sustainable communities in Mullagh by identifying sufficient land for new development, in particular housing, enterprise and employment, community, recreational and tourism uses.